Drip... Drip... Drip...

 What’s the best way to go about it?
 How much hand-holding do people need?
 How much documentation should people have to go through on their own?

+If you have an SMS drip campaign, you can send out manageable bits of information with each message.
 Bite-sized chunks of information sent out through texting are digestible and reach people where they’re actually looking (on their phones).

 Say you have a segment of your audience that needs education about something.